-This letter serves as evidence of Oakbrook Corporation's commitment to serve as the Property Management agent for 38Ten Parmenter I & II, a two phase 130-unit affordable multifamily property located in Middleton, WI.
+This letter serves as evidence of Oakbrook Corporation's commitment to serve as the Property Management agent for University Park Commons (Phase II), an affordable housing community located in Madison, WI.
 Oakbrook has significant experience in managing high-quality affordable housing projects throughout Wisconsin and has previously partnered with JT Klein on other successful housing developments.